Using Time Outs To Help With Emotional Regulation

 What if Your Child is Physically Aggressive During a Time Out?

 If your child (like mine) tends to get violent during a time out, you need to put them in a safe space away from you or anyone else.
 Put them in their room (make sure there is nothing unsafe in there), close the door, or put up a baby gate, and don’t be within striking distance.
 That last one is very important.
 If your child tends to physically lash out, as long as they can get to you, they will have a difficult time calming down.
 What’s worse, the more times you are assaulted, the less likely you are to stay calm, collected, and ready to receive your child once they are out of their frenzy.

 Be prepared that the first few times your child may be raging for a long time (upwards of an hour or more), so it’s best to stay within ear shot and check in on them when you hear there is some calmness.
 Your child may trash their room or break things (that’s why it’s important that nothing dangerous or of value is in the room).
 It’s ok.
 Don’t pay much attention to it at first.
 You can help them clean up when they’re calm.
 But if you do this a few times, your child will stop resisting it so much and will start finding a refuge in the time out.

 Another option is to create a calm down corner or “cozey corner” somewhere in the house.
+(Find items we use for our calm down corner here).
 You may want to put some calming activities in there like stickers, a book, stress balls, putty, drawing activities, a soft pillow, a comfort object.
 Cover the corner with a sheet or use a tee-pee tent, so it creates a safe space away from stimulating objects.

 My son’s school implemented the cozey corner with a lot of success.
 All the kids loved it, and it allowed them to learn and practice emotional regulation.
 And we all know that 3 year olds are not very good at emotional regulation.